 Martins: At one point we decided to open a language school in Orlando, Florida.
 Our plan was to bring hundreds of students each year from South America interested in learning English in the United States.
 We purchased a beautiful facility, with enough classroom space to accommodate a thousand students.

-The sad part of this undertaking is the fact that we ran this school for three years and never had more than 100 students.
-We never reached our breakeven point.
+The sad part of this undertaking is the fact that we ran this school for 3 years and never had more than 100 students.
+We never reached our break-even point.
 We failed to research this market.

 Later on, we found out that even though thousands of students come to Florida each year, their main interest is vacation and leisure.
 Besides, when they seek a destination to study abroad they will seek a university program and not a private school.
 Of course, this mistake cost us a lot of money.